tensorflow/docs/site/en/r1/guide/datasets.md

 ```

 The `filenames` argument to the `TFRecordDataset` initializer can either be a
 string, a list of strings, or a `tf.Tensor` of strings.
-Therefore if you have
+Therefore, if you have
 two sets of files for training and validation purposes, you can use a
 `tf.placeholder(tf.string)` to represent the filenames, and initialize an
 iterator from the appropriate filenames: